 # Create serverFQDN variable serverFQDN=$(hostname) # Add FreeSWITCH FQDN sup ecallmgr_maintenance add_fs_node freeswitch@$serverFQDN # Add Kamailio to the SBC ACL so that Freeswitch allows the traffic # Replace x.x.x.x with serverIP sup ecallmgr_maintenance allow_sbc kamailio1 x.x.x.x

-# Check FreeSWITCH connection fs_cli -x "erlang status" # Check the sip stack.
-Should show at least one profile fs_cli -x 'sofia status' # Check SBC ACL sup ecallmgr_maintenance sbc_acls # Check app status # You should see 3 nodes listed.
-Apps, Kamailio, and Ecallmgr. # Freeswitch media server should be listed under apps and ecallmgr nodes kazoo-applications status # Check that Kamailio sees FreeSWITCH # If
+# Check that FreeSWITCH is connected to kazoo_apps. fs_cli -x 'erlang status' # Check that sip stack is running with at least one profile. fs_cli -x 'sofia status' # Check SBC ACL sup ecallmgr_maintenance sbc_acls # Check app status # You should see 2 nodes listed.
+Apps and Kamailio. # 1 Freeswitch media server should be listed under apps. kazoo-applications status # Check that Kamailio sees FreeSWITCH #

 This is the name of the REST API server.